digirati-co-uk/iiif-gallery/design-notes.md

 https://thepracticalartworld.com/2014/06/18/examples-of-artwork-labels/

 We could do something with OSD overlays but I want the label to look photorealistic, I think we want to render it on the server.
+I want it to look like it's made from card.
 It doesn't need to be a multi-zoom level image - it can be the absolutely simplest IIIF tilesource which is a fixed sizes array of length 1 (see https://tomcrane.github.io/scratch/osd/iiif-sizes.html, "1 size only").
-The server side component has to generate and return two diffrent resources:
+The server side component has to generate and return two different resources:

 a) http://gallery.org/wall-label/<url-encoded-iiif-resource-URI>/info.json
 b) http://gallery.org/wall-label/<url-encoded-iiif-resource-URI>/full/1000,/0/default.jpg